Successor to: Fall 2017 Happy Families Are Alike. What Are You Reading Now?

 (Do you guys know where I was going with the title of this thread?)

-― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Thursday, 21 December 2017 23:53 (four weeks ago) Permalink
+― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Thursday, 21 December 2017 23:53 (one year ago) Permalink

 Yeah, exactly.
 Not quite the original language, but a paraphrase that I saw somewhere else.

-― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Friday, 22 December 2017 00:02 (four weeks ago) Permalink
+― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Friday, 22 December 2017 00:02 (one year ago) Permalink

 Seems like similar snow falls on the dying James Mason in Odd Man Out.

-― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Friday, 22 December 2017 00:55 (four weeks ago) Permalink
+― Burru Men Meet Burryman ina Wicker Man (James Redd and the Blecchs), Friday, 22 December 2017 00:55 (one year ago) Permalink

 Hi cryptosicko, when you get time, please post book list from Fantasy course here, or here:ThReads Must Roll: the new, improved rolling fantasy, science fiction, speculative fiction &c. thread